ProjectEvergreen/greenwood/CONTRIBUTING.md

 ### Patch Package

-Generally we prefer to develop new features in the context of a project, working directly within _node_modules_ and validating the behavior first hand.
+Generally we prefer to develop new features in the context of a project, working directly within _node_modules_ and validating the behavior or fix first hand.
 Since Greenwood runs on plugins, just like any other user of Greenwood, a lot can often be achieved by just creating a custom plugin in a project's _greenwood.config.js_ file.

 If changes to _node_modules_ are needed, use [**patch-package**](https://www.npmjs.com/package/patch-package) to create a snapshot of those changes and provide that repo and patch along with your PR.

 ### Testing

 #### Test Cases

-Greenwood relies on a large set of test suites that are very behavior based, in that we scaffold out a full Greenwood project, including a _greenwood.config.js_.
-Combined with mocha for testing and [**gallinago**](https://github.com/thescientist13/gallinago) for running Greenwood commands, any combination of configuration, project structure, and Greenwood command can be tested for its output.  (in other words, we are more E2E / BDD testing, not unit testing).
+Greenwood relies on a large set of test suites that are very behavior based, in that we can scaffold out a full Greenwood project, including a _greenwood.config.js_ and run any of Greenwood's commands over the project files.
+Combined with mocha for testing and [**gallinago**](https://github.com/thescientist13/gallinago) for running Greenwood commands, any combination of configuration, project structure, and Greenwood command can be tested for its output.  (in other words, we favor E2E / BDD testing, as opposed to unit testing).

 Here an example test case:

 ```js
 import chai from 'chai';
 import { JSDOM } from 'jsdom';